aliemirkoca/aliemirkoca/README.md

 I am always challenging myself to learn more.
 My current focus is on:
 * Integrating Python ML models with a .NET Core backend.
 * Writing more efficient SQL queries and optimizing database access with Entity Framework Core.
-* The fundamentals of cloud deployment for my .NET applications.
 * Advanced software architecture and design patterns.

 ---